Criticism of Netflix: Netflix originals

 Its distribution model for films labeled "Netflix originals" has led to conflicts with the legacy of the film industry.
 Some cinema chains have refused to screen films distributed theatrically by Netflix as the company's release method reduces or extinguishes standard release windows.
-Questions have been raised in reference to the eligibility of Netflix's original films for prestigious accolades like the Academy Awards.
-The United States Department of Justice warned the academy that attempts to change its rules to discriminate against Netflix and other streaming platforms could violate antitrust laws, as the parent companies of the traditional major studios have been making investments into streaming services that are in direct competition with Netflix.
 After COVID-19 mandates forced theaters around the country to close for several months in 2020, the next year WarnerMedia, Disney and Universal each released films on their respective streaming services, HBO Max, Disney+, and Peacock, on the same day they were released in theaters.

 Controversial content

 Use of censored version of Back to the Future Part II

-In May 2020, a scene from Back to the Future Part II involving the Oh LàLà adult magazine cover that Marty McFly discovers and mistakes for a stolen sports almanac that he traveled back in time to collect, and two lines from McFly, were censored, which led to criticism from film preservationists and fans.
+In May 2020, a scene from Back to the Future Part II involving the adult-magazine cover that Marty McFly discovers, and two lines from McFly, were censored, which led to criticism from film preservationists and fans.
 Netflix quickly restored the original scene after hearing the issue from co-writer Bob Gale, mentioning that it was apparently "a foreign version which he or Robert Zemeckis didn't even know existed, for some country that had a problem with the magazine cover".
 Netflix does not edit films and used a version that it received.